 - resigning from positions that no longer served a purpose;

-- actually setting up a school that was quality approved, listed on the DfEd registry and accredited to deliver Post -16 programmes up to level 7;
+- actually setting up a school that was quality approved, listed on the DfEd registry and accredited to deliver Post -16 programmes up to Level 7 (Master’s Degree);

 - starting an education management consultancy where we delivered management, quality assurance and internal verification services to private colleges;